Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Spatial Analysis of Satellites: Methods

 \subsubsection{Single system significance}

 We first evaluate how outstanding the anisotropy of a system is compared to what is expected in the halo-tracing hypothesis for a halo of the same shape, satellite abundance, and satellite radial distribution.
+This means that the potential contribution of low sampling from luminous satellites is always taken into account in the null hypothesis.
+So, parameters are always compared to their expected distribution in the halo-tracing hypothesis, at similar sampling.

 The null hypothesis distribution is obtained by re-sampling each system's satellite distribution 25,000 times, maintaining the number of satellites and their radial distribution constant, and constraining the satellites to follow the ellipsoidal shape of their host.
 The shape of each main host halo is approximated as an ellipsoid with its axis $c<b<a$ derived from the inertia tensor of DM particles within 1 $R_{\rm rvir}$.
 To avoid bias due to the presence of sub-halos (associated with luminous satellites), DM particles within $R_{\rm rvir}^{sub}$ of each sub-halo are first excluded and then re-sampled to the average radial density of the host halo at the sub-halo's position.
 Satellite separation vectors (directions) are then drawn from a uniform distribution of points on the surface of an ellipsoid of axis $a$,$b$, and $c$ and of circularized radius $R_{\rm circ}=(abc)^{1/3}$=1.
 The distribution of $R_{\rm circ}$ is then sampled to match the actual radial distribution of satellites of each tested system.
 We further tested that drawing $R_{\rm circ}$ from an NFW profile and an Einasto profile fitted to the DM host halo of each system did not significantly modify results.
 Carefully controlling for the radial distribution avoids over-estimating the significance of a ``plane" that may be mostly an artifact of a concentrated distribution of satellites.